cedricwalter/cedricwalter.github.io/_posts/2007-01-28-more-joomla-security-performance-and-enterprise-scalability.md

  Joomla! is supported right out the box
  <http://www.caucho.com/resin-3.1/doc/quercus-list-of-applications.xtp#Joomla%201.0.11>

- <span style="font-weight: bold;">Benefits:
+Benefits:

 <big>"</big>Quercus and Quercus’ PHP libraries are written entirely in #Java, thereby taking the advantages of #Java applications and infusing them into PHP.
 PHP applications running on Quercus are simply faster, easier to develop, more capable, more secure, and more scalable than any other PHP solution.
- <span style="font-weight: bold;">Performance – simply faster, Development – fast, safe, and easy, Capability – powerful #Java technologies at the developer’s fingertips, Security – no more pesky C memory bugs, Scalability – PHP for the masses, literally<big>"</big>
+Performance – simply faster, Development – fast, safe, and easy, Capability – powerful #Java technologies at the developer’s fingertips, Security – no more pesky C memory bugs, Scalability – PHP for the masses, literally<big>"</big>

  In fact the PHP code is translated into servlets and then compiled into java bytecode on the first run.
 So it should be quite fast and best of th best, I can use my java profiling tools and library 🙂
  <http://www.caucho.com/resin-3.1/doc/quercus.xtp>